 David Chrisinger

-Award-Winning Author and Teacher Who Believes in the Power of Storytelling
+Award-Winning Author and Teacher Who Believes Everyone Has a Story That Matters

 David Chrisinger is the Executive Director of the Harris Writing Workshop at the University of Chicago's Harris School of Public Policy and teaches memoir writing for The War Horse.
 His latest books and essays cover the intersection of conflict, trauma, and the stories we tell about ourselves.
 Read moreFeatured books